 • Never allow the soil to dry completely.

-18. What are different varieties of Carrots available in Uganda?
+18. What are different varieties of Carrots available?

 There are four general varieties of Carrots available depending on the type of foliage, shoulder width, tapering, length etc.